Dental Insurance 101

-- Consider an in-house wellness plan to limit your dependence on third-party payers.
+- Consider an in-house dental savings plan (also called an in-house membership or wellness plan) to limit your dependence on third-party payers.
 Laws regarding in-house plans vary widely among states; consult with your state dental board and insurance commissioner for state-specific regulations.

 Joining a PPO plan as an in-network provider will reduce your profitability.
 To maintain the same profit you would have under a fee-for-service model in a PPO plan, you would need to work efficiently and see more patients.
 A common mistake is to try to create a boutique experience under a PPO business model.
 However, PPO participation often provides access to new patients that may not be found otherwise.